The Chair (game show): Broadcast history

 Thirteen episodes were taped, but only nine were broadcast.
 Many episodes were taped during post-midnight hours to hurry production in order to compete with Fox's show The Chamber (which was canceled after three episodes of its six-episode order were aired).
 Both programs would air during NBC's coverage of the 2002 Winter Olympics, which resulted in low ratings and became a factor in the cancellation of both programs (along with high production costs).

 The Chamber vs. The Chair

 The Chair premiered around the same time as Fox's torture show The Chamber.
 The production companies fought over this, each claiming the other show was a rip-off of theirs.
 A lawsuit was filed against Fox and the production company of The Chamber by the New Zealand production company of The Chair, Touchdown Television, but nothing became of it.

 International versions

+Apart from the US version being aired first, it has led to recreation of becoming a worldwide franchise as the show was adapted and recreated in several other countries.
+Most international versions' intros often have the shape of the heart on "The Chair", including the original New Zealand version (except the German version).
+All these international versions were distributed by UK distributor Target Entertainment (or Target TV).